-Searching for a new job is one of the hardest things you’ll have to do in your career.
+Searching for a new job is one of the hardest things you’ll have to do in your career and it’s no easier this year.
 It is also the most important.
-That’s why we decided to create the ultimate resume guide.
-Just for you…
+That’s why we decided to create our Free Resume Guide 2018 with tips, examples and all the information you need to create the perfect resume or CV.

 The right job is one of three things that contribute most to your happiness in life.